nexpy/nexpy/doc/source/pythongui.rst

               by pressing return after editing their values, before clicking on the 'lock' checkbox.

-    .. warning:: There may be a bug in PySide, which causes multiple steps to occur for each arrow click.
-You can avoid this by selecting the 'maximum' text-box and using the terminal arrow keys.

     When stepping through the z-values, the 'Autoscale' checkbox determines whether the plot automatically scales the signal to the maximum intensity of the slice or is set to the current signal limits.